alephium/docs/docs/dapps/alephium-web3.md

 ### NodeWallet

-Please follow the [guide](/wallet/node-wallet-guide) to create a full node wallet.
+Please follow this [guide](/wallet/node-wallet-guide) to create a full node wallet.
+Here are a few examples of how to use Web3 Wallet SDK to interact with the node wallet:

 ```typescript
 // Create a node wallet by wallet name